15 Fun and Engaging Trade Show Booth Game Ideas

 13. Memory Match Game

-This type of trade show activity is easy to set up, great for attendees of all ages and offers the opportunity to win a prize.
+This type of trade show activity is easy to set up, great for attendees of all ages, and offers the opportunity to win a prize.

-To play the memory match game, place two identical pairs of pictures or images on a board.
+To play the memory match game, simply place two identical pairs of pictures or images on a board.
 Visitors will then get a chance to flip over two cards at a time in an attempt to match pairs.
 If they can match all the pairs in a set time, they win a prize.

 Pro Tip: Offer multiple prize levels for players who achieve varying numbers of matching pairs to encourage more visitors to play the game.